KarpelesLab/mblur/README.md

 # mblur

-Motion blur adapted from ImageMagick
+Motion blur adapted from ImageMagick, but without any kind of performance optimization.

 ```
 %  MotionBlurImage() simulates motion blur.
 We convolve the image with a